 What is Liability Insurance?

-Anyone that deals with the public, sells, imports goods, drives a car or truck or operates a plane and boat should have liability insurance, which has two main cover sections:
+Anyone who deals with the public, sells, imports goods, drives a car or truck or operates a plane or boat should have liability insurance, which has two main cover sections:

-1. Public liability – injury to the public or damage to their property on the business premises, or caused in a truck or boat accident; also
+- Public liability – injury to the public or damage to their property on the business premises or caused in a truck or boat accident; also

-3. Professional Indemnity - if you give advice or provide a service, such as an accountant, care worker or building consultant, you could be legally liable for any advice you provide, which results in external clients or customers to be financially worse off; and
+- Professional Indemnity - if you give advice or provide a service, such as an accountant, care worker or building consultant, you could be legally liable for any advice you provide, which results in external clients or customers being financially worse off; and

-4. Management (D&O) Liability – covers the personal liability of directors, officers and senior managers for mistakes they make in running the business.
-This may result in a loss to the company, its shareholders, bank or an investigation by ASIC, EPA or other government agency.
+- Management (D&O) Liability – covers the personal liability of directors, officers and senior managers for mistakes they make in running the business.
+This may result in a loss to the company, its shareholders, or bank or an investigation by ASIC, EPA or other government agencies.

-It depends on what type of liability insurance you have purchased, your business and industry.
+It depends on what type of liability insurance you have purchased, your business and your industry.
 Briefly:

-- Public Liability Insurance - covers people, businesses, events and contractors for legal defence costs if legal action is taken against you or the business, whether it’s a genuine claim or a try on from a disgruntled customer.
-This insurance will also pay any damages awarded by a court, if found responsible for causing personal injury or damage to property, also any resulting financial loss.
+- Public Liability Insurance - covers people, businesses, events and contractors for legal defence costs if legal action is taken against you or the business, whether it’s a genuine claim or a try-on from a disgruntled customer.
+This insurance will also pay any damages awarded by a court if found responsible for causing personal injury or damage to property, as well as any resulting financial loss.
 While Public Liability cover can be mandatory, like plumbers in some states, it’s mostly optional and a decision for the business owner.

 - Product Liability Insurance -If you make, import, sell, distribute or repair products, you can be responsible for personal injury, property damage or resulting financial loss due to faults in the product, product advice about the use or even customer misuse.
 You are unlikely to be able to depend on the original manufacturer, importer or retailer to protect you and pay for your legal costs.
 So, taking out product liability insurance as protection against potentially having to pay expensive legal defence costs and any damages awarded by a court is a good idea.

-- Professional Indemnity Insurance – provides cover for professionals, not just doctors and lawyers, but any person that has expertise and is usually part of the trade or professional group.
-So, builders, designer, architects, IT consultants, allied health insurance cover for legal defence costs and any damages awarded from an act, error or omission arising from professional services you and your business provides to customers and clients.
+- Professional Indemnity Insurance – provides cover for professionals, not just doctors and lawyers, but any person who has the expertise and is usually part of the trade or professional group.
+So, builders, designers, architects, IT consultants, and allied health insurance cover legal defence costs and any damages awarded from an act, error or omission arising from professional services you and your business provide to customers and clients.

 As you can see, there’s a wide range of liability insurances, with cover tailored to each industry and type of business.
 The better advice you get, the more informed decision you can make to ensure the best protection for you, your directors and managers and the business: